About Us

 Our Position on Payments, Fees, and Insurance

-It’s important to say clearly: CrossCounsel is not a free service in the sense of being casual or open-ended.
-We take this work seriously, and we look for participants who do as well.
+It is important to say clearly that CrossCounsel is not casual or open-ended in nature.
+We take this work seriously and look for participants who do as well.
 Our process requires honesty, presence, and a willingness to engage both present pain and deeper root issues.
-Just as we seek to be a good fit for those who come to us, we also discern whether this work is the right fit for them.
+Just as we seek to be a good fit for those who come to us, we also discern whether this process is the right fit for them.

-Although there is no fee for sessions, we do ask that scheduled time be treated with care and respect.
-If a session is missed without at least two business days’ notice, a $50 no-show fee is charged to help steward our facilitators’ time and preserve availability for others who are waiting.
+Because facilitator time is limited and often in high demand, we ask that scheduled sessions be treated with care and respect.
+If a session is missed without at least two business days’ notice, a $50 no-show fee may be charged to help steward facilitator time and preserve availability for others who are waiting.

-By not accepting insurance, we are able to protect the integrity, confidentiality, and focus of the process.
-Sessions are not entered into medical or insurance records, and facilitators are free to concentrate fully on walking alongside people in healing and formation.
+CrossCounsel does not accept insurance.
+This allows us to protect the integrity, confidentiality, and focus of the process.
+Sessions are not entered into medical or insurance records, and facilitators are able to focus fully on walking alongside people in healing, growth, and formation.

-This donor-supported model allows CrossCounsel to remain accessible without becoming transactional—grounded in generosity, sustained by partnership, and oriented toward meaningful, lasting transformation.
+This model allows CrossCounsel to remain accessible without reducing the process to a purely transactional relationship—grounded in generosity, sustained through partnership, and oriented toward meaningful, lasting transformation.

 Donate and / or Become a Partner